espenfl/t4me/README.rst

 The main driver for the program is the :file:`t4me.py` file located in the main directory.
 This is used to execute the program and call necessary subroutines.
+In its standard configuration this should serve most users.

 Contributing and versioning
 ***************************